Elastic recoil detection: Applications

 ERDA has applications in the areas of polymer science, semiconductor materials, electronics, and thin film characterization.
 ERDA is widely used in polymer science.
 This is because polymers are hydrogen-rich materials which can be easily studied by LI-ERDA.
 One can examine surface properties of polymers, polymer blends and evolution of polymer composition induced by irradiation.
 HI-ERDA can also be used in the field of new materials processed for microelectronics and opto-electronic applications.
 Moreover, elemental analysis and depth profiling in thin film can also be performed using ERDA.

 ERDA is also used to characterize hydrogen transport near interfaces induced by corrosion and wear.

-Characterizing how polymer molecules behave at interfaces between incompatible polymers and at interfaces with inorganic solid substances is crucial to our fundamental understanding and for improving the performance of polymers in applications.
-For example, the adhesion of two polymers strongly depends on the interactions occurring at the interface between polymer segments.
-LI-ERDA is one of the most attractive methods for investigating these aspects of polymer science quantitatively.
+Characterizing how polymer molecules behave at interfaces between incompatible polymers and at interfaces with inorganic solid substances can help us understand and improve the performance of polymers in applications.
+For example, the adhesion of two polymers may depend on the interactions occurring at the interface between polymer segments.
+LI-ERDA can be a method for investigating these aspects of polymer science quantitatively.

 Electronic devices are usually composed of sequential thin layers made up of oxides, nitrides, silicides, metals, polymers, or doped semiconductor–based media coated on a single-crystalline substrate (Si, Ge or GaAs).
 These structures can be studied by HI-ERDA.
 This technique has one major advantage over other methods.
 The profile of impurities can be found in a one-shot measurement at a constant incident energy.
 Moreover, this technique offers an opportunity to study the density profiles of hydrogen, carbon and oxygen in various materials, as well as the absolute hydrogen, carbon and oxygen content.